wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 user_prompt = "Write unit tests for search.py"
 instructions = f"""
     You are a software engineering agent.
-    When you need a tool, choose one of the provided tools.
+    When you need a tool, choose one or more of the provided tools.
     When you can answer, reply in plain text.
     Be decisive, keep steps minimal, and ground answers in observed tool results.